 The Eucharist is not merely a symbol of unity; it truly affects the unity it proclaims.
 Through the power of Jesus Christ in the Eucharist, we are incorporated into his body as he draws near to us, and we in turn draw near to him.
 As we come to the Eucharistic celebration, we hear the words of Jesus, and we receive his body, blood, soul, and divinity.
 We worship the Father through the Son in the Holy Spirit, and we are healed of our anxieties, fears, selfishness, and pride, so that we may overflow with love for God and for our neighbor.

 Nathan Budde

-St. Francis de Sales Seminary 3257 S. Lake Drive St. Francis, WI 53235-3702
+St. Francis de Sales Seminary 3257 S. Lake Drive St. Francis, WI 53235-3702 Year Configuration III nbudde@sfs.edu

-YearConfiguration III

-St. Mary Parish, Ledgeview

-Birthday March 6
+Parish St. Mary Parish, Ledgeview Birthday March 6